Kamaʻehuakanaloa Seamount: 1996 earthquake swarm

 The largest amount of activity recorded for the Kamaʻehuakanaloa seamount was a swarm of 4,070 earthquakes between July 16 and August 9, 1996.
 This series of earthquakes was the largest recorded for any Hawaiian volcano to date in both amount and intensity.
 Most of the earthquakes had moment magnitudes of less than 3.0.
 "Several hundred" had a magnitude greater than 3.0, including more than 40 greater than 4.0 and a 5.0 tremor.

 The final two weeks of the earthquake swarm were observed by a rapid response cruise launched in August 1996.
 The National Science Foundation funded an expedition by University of Hawaiʻi scientists, led by Frederick Duennebier, that began investigating the swarm and its origin in August 1996.
 The scientists' assessment laid the groundwork for many of the expeditions that followed.
-Follow-up expeditions to Kamaʻehuakanaloa took place, including a series of manned-submersible dives in August and September.
+Follow-up expeditions to Kamaʻehuakanaloa took place, including a series of crewed submersible dives in August and September.
 These were supplemented by a great deal of shore-based research.
 Fresh rock collected during the expedition revealed that an eruption occurred before the earthquake swarm.

 Submersible dives in August were followed by NOAA-funded research in September and October 1996.
 These more detailed studies showed the southern portion of Kamaʻehuakanaloa's summit had collapsed, a result of a swarm of earthquakes and the rapid withdrawal of magma from the volcano.
 A crater 1 km across and 300 m deep formed out of the rubble.
 The event involved the movement of 100 million cubic meters of volcanic material.
 A region of 10 to 13 km2 of the summit was altered and populated by bus-sized pillow lava blocks, precariously perched along the outer rim of the newly formed crater.
 "Pele's Vents", an area on the southern side, previously considered stable, collapsed completely into a giant pit, renamed "Pele's Pit".
 Strong currents make submersible diving hazardous in the region.

 The researchers were continually met by clouds of sulfide and sulfate.
 The sudden collapse of Pele's Vents caused a large discharge of hydrothermal material.
 The presence of certain indicator minerals in the mixture suggested temperatures exceeded 250 °C, a record for an underwater volcano.
 The composition of the materials was similar to that of black smokers, the hydrothermal vent plumes located along mid-ocean ridges.
 Samples from mounds built by discharges from the hydrothermal plumes resembled white smokers.

 The studies demonstrated that the most volcanically and hydrothermally active area was along the southern rift.
 Dives on the less active northern rim indicated that the terrain was more stable there, and high lava columns were still standing upright.
 A new hydrothermal vent field (Naha Vents) was located in the upper-south rift zone, at a depth of 1325 m.